GilliamD/conflict/readme.md

-First entry
+First tick
-else
+with
-which will be confused
+of will be confused
 probably
 with
-something
+something terrible